 India is also leading its way through the pandemic, it manages to supply a great share of global demand for the COVID-19 vaccine with the export of indigenously made vaccines.

-Reasons why India could be a leading player in the biotechnology sector:
+Reasons why India could be a leading player in the biotech sector

 - Excellent network of research laboratories